AnthonyRaborn/ShortForm/cran-comments.md

 ## Resubmission

-This is a resubmission.
-In this version I have transformed the S3 classes into S4 classes and parallelized much of the code.
-I also cleaned up some of the code by removing unneeded comments and unused function calls.
+This is a resubmission to correct CRAN notes.
+There is still a NOTE about a link in the documentation, but the link is valid.

 ## Test Environments

-* local Windows 10 Home install, R 4.0.5
+* local Windows 10 Home install, R 4.2.2

 * Ubuntu 16.04.6 LTS xenial (travis ci), R 4.0.2